Reference

 Core methylation extraction functions for bam2tensor.

 This module contains the main function for extracting methylation data from BAM files: extract_methylation_data_from_bam().
-This function reads aligned bisulfite-sequencing reads and generates a sparse matrix representation of methylation states at each CpG site.
+This function reads aligned bisulfite-sequencing (BS-seq) and enzymatic methylation sequencing (EM-seq) reads and generates a sparse matrix representation of methylation states at each CpG site.

 The extraction process: